Marina Maximilian Blumin: Singing

 In 2007, Blumin auditioned for the fifth season of Kokhav Nolad and was accepted.
 During the show, she mostly sang Israeli pop and folk songs, adding her own jazz nuances.
-She sang "Halomot" ("Dreams") by Ruhama Raz, "Shir Ahuvat HaSapan" ("Song of the Sailor's Lover") by Rita, "Bluz Kna'ani" ("Canaan Blues") by Ehud Banai, and "Vidui" ("Confession") by Alexander Penn (sung by Yehudit Ravitz).
-In the end, Blumin qualified for the final along with Bo'az Ma'uda and Shlomi Bar'el, and came in second, with Nurit Galron's "Nifradnu Kakh" ("That's How We Parted").
+She sang "Halomot" by Ruhama Raz, "Shir Ahuvat HaSapan" by Rita, "Bluz Kna'ani" by Ehud Banai, and "Vidui" by Alexander Penn (sung by Yehudit Ravitz).
+In the end, Blumin qualified for the final along with Boaz Ma'uda and Shlomi Bar'el, and came in second, with Nurit Galron's "Nifradnu Kakh".